MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Remove-MgBetaEducationMeAssignmentResource.md

 Delete a specific educationAssignmentResource attached to an assignment.
 Only teachers in the class can remove a resource.
 After an assignment has been published to students, teachers cannot remove resources that are marked as 'distributeToStudents'.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgEducationMeAssignmentResource](/powershell/module/Microsoft.Graph.Education/Remove-MgEducationMeAssignmentResource?view=graph-powershell-v1.0)

 ## SYNTAX